Shanti Nilayam

+Shanti Nilayam was released on 23 May 1969, and ran for over 100 days in theatres.
+Marcus Bartley won the National Film Award for Best Cinematography, and S. P. Balasubrahmanyam won the Tamil Nadu State Film Award for Best Male Playback Singer.
+The film was remade in Telugu under the same title in 1972.

 Plot

 Malathi, after losing her parents, lives with her aunt who tortures and treats her like a servant.
 One day she is dumped in a waste materials facility and she falls sick.
 Doctor Vijayan, who comes to treat her, sympathises and admits her in a private school-cum-hostel for orphans.
 Malathi grows up into a young lady and becomes a teacher in the same school.

 Baskar, a rich estate owner, lives in Shanthi Nilayam with his older brother Sekar's children (four daughters and a son) and is finding it difficult to bring them up as they are very naughty and the hired governess runs away every time.
 His cousin Ramu and his mother live in the estate too.
 Baskar conveys his need to Dr. Vijayan who convinces Malathi to accept the governess job.
 Initially, the children do not accept Malathi, but her understanding and matured nature soon wins them over.
 Baskar appreciates her work.

 Strange things happen in the house: Pappamma, the servant maid laughs and walks at midnight with a candle, Balu visits Baskar regularly for money.
 Malathi suspects something wrong in the house.
 She learns that one of the children, Geetha, an innocent loves Ramu.
 One night Baskar's coat catches fire and Malathi douses it.
 She demands to know why Baskar looks like he has lost something, but he does not reply.
 Balu comes again and Baskar gives him money and tells him that he will not give him any more.

 Baskar's family friend, Parvatham arrives with her husband and daughter Sheela.
 Parvatham suggests the marriage of Baskar and Sheela and Malathi is upset hearing this.
 Malathi's aunt, with her daughters Saradha and Sumathi, arrives there after having fallen in their lives.
 Ramu's mother accepts them and they stay with Malathi.
 Sheela and her mother treat Malathi and her relatives badly.
 They spread rumours about Malathi, and Baskar shouts at Malathi to behave properly like an educated person.
 Malathi feels that even Baskar is treating her like a servant and decides to leave the house.
 However, Ramu stops her and states the children's needs and she stays back.
 Baskar understands Malathi's commitment to the family and expresses his love for her.
 Sheela overhears this and shouts at Malathi for snatching away Baskar.
 Baskar asks Sheela and her family to leave.
 The children are happy about Malathi and Baskar uniting.
 Baskar schedules their wedding for the following Friday.
 One day, Malathi sees Balu with bloodstains and demands an explanation from Baskar who promises to reveal everything soon.